Mansour bin Saud Al Saud: Early life and education

 Prince Mansour was born in 1946 in Riyadh.
 He is the fifteenth child of King Saud, and his mother is Terkiyah Mohammed Al Abdulaziz.
 Prince Mansour is a high school graduate.
 His full siblings include Princess Dalal, Prince Abdullah, Prince Turki and Prince Al Waleed.

 Career

 During the reign of King Saud, Prince Mansour was the commander of the Saudi National Guard between 1961 and 1963.
 He replaced his brother Prince Badr in the post.
 Another of his brothers, Prince Sultan, succeeded Prince Mansour as the commander of the National Guard.

-Prince Mansour's next post was chief of the royal court from 1963 to 1964.
+Prince Mansour's next post was as chief of the royal court from 1963 to 1964.
 He supported King Saud in his struggle against Mansour's uncle, Crown Prince Faisal.
-After his father abdicated and Faisal became king, Prince Mansour did not pledge his allegiance to the new king unlike some of his brothers.
+After his father abdicated and Faisal became king, Prince Mansour did not pledge allegiance to the new king, unlike some of his brothers.
 He accompanied his father in exile and also, in his visits to Cairo and Yemen during this period.

-In the mid 1970s Prince Mansour founded construction and cement companies in Riyadh.
+In the mid-1970s Prince Mansour founded construction and cement companies in Riyadh.